bozydar/bfm-dev-env/README.md

 ### Test environment

 This environment is designed for integration tests.
-It includes additional container mapped to the `./test` directory.
 This environment is used by CI as well.

 **Dependency diagram loosely representing the `docker-compose.test.yml` file.**
 ```mermaid